A hand holding a speedometer with the needle pointing to the upper range, surrounded by motion lines and shield shaped debris.

 Follow these steps to run the test:

 Step 1: Disconnect from the VPN.
-You can only use this feature when a VPN is disconnected!
+You can only use this feature when your VPN is disconnected!

 Step 2: Go to Settings on your Windows Surfshark app.